dhonus/jellyfin-tui/README.md

   log-file: /tmp/mpv.log
 ```
 ### Theming
-Jellyfin-tui comes with several built-in themes in both light and dark variants.
-You can switch between them in the global popup.

-You can also define your own themes in the config by selecting a base theme and overriding any colors you want.
-When you edit a custom theme in the config file, it is hot-reloaded automatically when you save it.

-The accent color is derived from album art by default.
-You can disable this by setting `auto_color: false` in a theme.
-This will use the `accent` color defined in the theme instead.

 <details>
 <summary>Click to reveal theming documentation</summary>

+Jellyfin-tui comes with several **built-in themes** in both light and dark variants.
+You can switch between themes in the **global popup**.

+You can also define your own **custom themes** in the config by selecting a **base theme** and *overriding* any colors you want.
+Custom themes are hot-reloaded when you save the config file.

 ##### Color formats
 * `"#rrggbb"` (hex)